Workers Compensation Division

 - Submitting a charge for health care not furnished

 The penalty for committing such acts are:

 - $2,000 civil fine for each act of fraud or abuse

 - Misdemeanor or felony criminal charges

 Employer Failure to Timely File Accident Report: Every employer has a duty to report employee accidents within 28 days if the injuries wholly or partially incapacitate the person for more than the day, shift or turn.
-Penalty for repeated violations is a $250 fine for each violation.
+The civil penalty for repeated violations is a $250 civil find for each violation.

 Reports of fraud come into the Fraud and Abuse Section from many sources: